Vallco Shopping Mall: Major stores and activities

 AMC Theatres also left the mall on March 22, 2018.
-Currently, the primary attractions are Bowlmor Lanes and Cupertino Ice Center.
-Benihana remains active at the mall in its original location, and the Fremont Union High School District operates an adult school in the mall's former food court.
+Currently, the only tenants are Bowlmor Lanes and Cupertino Ice Center on the lower level and Benihana on the upper level.
 All of the current occupants have exterior entrances; the interior hallways of the mall have been closed to public access since late 2018.

-Vallco also formerly hosted the Pacific Coast Farmers' Market in the parking lot behind J. C. Penney.
-The market's last day at Vallco was December 30, 2016, after which it relocated to nearby Creekside Park.
+Vallco also formerly hosted the Pacific Coast Farmers' Market in the parking lot behind J.C.
+Penney.
+The market's final day at Vallco was December 30, 2016, after which it relocated to nearby Creekside Park.